phuonganhdt-1773/ttuan.github.io/_posts/2016-11-20-ignore-nil-exception-in-ruby-on-rail.md

 ---
 layout: post
-title: Ignore Nil exception in Ruby on Rails
+title: Become a Rubyist: Ignore Nil exception in Ruby on Rails
 tags:
-- Ruby
+- Become a Rubyist
 - Dev
 ---